PrototypeZone/tech104/tech104lab10.md

 8. Print out the string: fprintf(stdout,"\n%.24s",ltime);
 9. Show your professor.
 10. Update program for any goals of previous labs that were missed.
-11. Ensure your program compiles by Sunday December 10th at 11 am.
+11. Ensure your program compiles by tomorrow morning at 10 am.